 - demonstrate deep conceptual understanding of their discipline and work effectively in multi-cultural, international teams and across disciplinary boundaries;

-Imperial conducts research in new and emerging disciplines as well as consolidating and developing advances across its core disciplines and has a rich and lively partnership with the worlds of technology, business and finance.
+Imperial conducts research in new and emerging fields as well as consolidating and developing advances across its core disciplines, and has a rich and lively partnership with the worlds of technology, business and finance.

 There are numerous examples of the College’s entrepreneurial drive to produce world-class, high-impact research and education.
-Recent initiatives include the establishment of the Dyson School for Design Engineering, the Royal British Legion Centre for Blast Injury Studies, the Brevan Howard Centre for Financial Analysis (made possible by a generous donation from an Imperial alumnus) and the biggest new academic building in a generation, the Molecular Sciences Research Hub (MSRH).
-The £167 million MSRH on the College’s White City Campus is the UK’s most significant scientific development since the Francis Crick Institute and the largest investment in a university building in 21st century London.
+Recent initiatives include the establishment of the Dyson School for Design Engineering, the Royal British Legion Centre for Blast Injury Studies, and the Brevan Howard Centre for Financial Analysis (made possible by a generous donation from an Imperial alumnus).
+It also includes a new range of scholarships and bursaries aimed at supporting the education of tomorrow’s world-leading researchers.

 The commercialisation of intellectual property is central to the College’s aim to maximise the potential impact of its research.
 There is a dynamic and growing Enterprise culture among students and staff with numerous programmes of support, incubators and networking opportunities.
 The Research Office, and faculty-based research services teams provide essential support for the active research community.